 A single gout attack is extremely painful but usually self-limited.
 A missed diagnosis at that time will be of little long-term consequence.
 However, a missed diagnosis of an infected joint can be catastrophic; and because gout and infection are often clinically indistinguishable, diagnostic joint aspiration should almost always be performed.

 Non-operative treatment of most causes of great toe pain is usually successful.
 Conservative treatment strategies include:

-decreases the repetitive load and subsequent irritation to the joint and
+and intermediate term decreases the repetitive load and subsequent irritation to the joint and surrounding

 The vast majority of great toe problems can be managed non-operatively.
 The primary indication for operative intervention should be pain that is not relieved by appropriate non-operative management.